Selective Clear Cube based on Variable Source Data

 DimensionCreate ( DimName);

-This does a bit of manipulation of the source data and then adds an element for each Invoice Month.
+This does a bit of manipulation of the source data and then adds an element for each Invoice Month from the source.
+In essence this creates the dim of elements that will be zapped by the selective clear.

 InvoiceMonth = SUBST ( InvoiceMonth , 1, 3 ) | '-' | SUBST ( InvoiceMonth , 6, 2 );